cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 Makeflow listens on a port which the remote workers would connect to.
 The default port number is 9123.
 Sometimes, however, the port number might be not available on your system.
 You can change the default port via the `-p` option.
-For example, if you want the master to listen on port 9567 by default, you can run the following command:
+For example, if you want the manager to listen on port 9567 by default, you can run the following command:

 ```sh